Overview

 Green Marine

-Green Marine is a voluntary third party certification program that requires participating port authorities to establish baseline performance indicators in multiple facets of Marine Terminal operations, and then demonstrate tangible year-over-year improvements to maintain certification.
+Green Marine is a voluntary third-party certification program that requires participating port authorities to establish baseline performance indicators in multiple facets of Marine Terminal operations and then demonstrate tangible year-over-year improvements to maintain certification.
 The certification system evaluates six distinct operational areas, including:

-- Greenhouse Gases
+• Air Emissions – Greenhouse Gases and Air Pollutants

-Clean Marina
+Clean Marina Washington

 Renewable Energy